MW 20x2 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, even though neodymium is a component of the strongest magnets, they are prone to corrosion in humid environments.
+Moreover, although neodymium is a component of the strongest magnets, they are prone to corrosion in humid environments.
 Therefore, they are coated with a coating of gold-nickel to increase their durability.
-It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires care during their handling.
-For this reason, any mechanical processing should be done before they are magnetized.
+Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, are brittle, which requires care during their handling.
+Therefore, any mechanical processing should be done before they are magnetized.

-In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in conditions of high humidity.
-Therefore, they are often covered with coatings, such as silver, to preserve them from environmental factors and extend their lifespan.
-Temperatures exceeding 130°C can result in a reduction of their magnetic strength, although there are particular types of neodymium magnets that can withstand temperatures up to 230°C.
+In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in humid conditions.
+Therefore, they are often covered with coatings, such as epoxy, to protect them from external factors and prolong their durability.
+High temperatures exceeding 130°C can result in a deterioration of their magnetic properties, although there are specific types of neodymium magnets that can withstand temperatures up to 230°C.

-As for dangers, it is important to avoid using neodymium magnets in acidic environments, basic conditions, organic or solvent environments, unless they are properly protected.
-Additionally, their use is not recommended in water, oil, or in an environment containing hydrogen, as they may forfeit their magnetic strength.
+As for potential dangers, it is important to avoid using neodymium magnets in acidic conditions, basic conditions, organic or solvent environments, unless they are adequately insulated.
+Additionally, their use is not recommended in water, oil, or in an atmosphere containing hydrogen, as they may lose their magnetic strength.

 - They are highly resistant to demagnetization by external magnetic field,

-- Key role in modern technologies – are used in HDD drives, electric drive mechanisms, medical apparatus or very modern machines.
+- Key role in advanced technologically fields – find application in hard drives, electric motors, medical equipment or very modern machines.

 Disadvantages of neodymium magnets: